 What Is Shilajit?

-Shilajit is a thick, tar-like resin that forms naturally over centuries in the rock layers of the Himalayas and Altai mountain ranges.
-It is one of the most mineral-dense natural substances on earth, containing over 84 trace minerals, high concentrations of fulvic acid, and a range of unique bioactive compounds called dibenzo-alpha-pyrones.
+Shilajit is a mineral-rich resin that forms naturally over centuries in the rock layers of the Himalayas and Altai mountain ranges at altitudes above 3,000 metres.
+It contains over 84 naturally occurring trace minerals, fulvic acid (typically 15–20% in high-quality resin), humic acid, and dibenzo-alpha-pyrones — a class of bioactive compounds found almost exclusively in Shilajit.

-Used for thousands of years in Ayurvedic medicine, Shilajit is traditionally associated with strength, stamina, and male vitality.
-It is sometimes called the "destroyer of weakness" in Sanskrit — a reflection of its legendary status in traditional wellness.
+Used for over 3,000 years in Ayurvedic medicine, Shilajit is traditionally associated with physical strength, stamina, and male vitality.
+It is sometimes called the "destroyer of weakness" in Sanskrit.

 At Herbal Stems, our Shilajit is sourced from high-altitude Himalayan and Altai regions and is available as a resin, capsules, powder, and our popular Shilajit Honey blend.